Tax Environment in Cyprus - Double Tax Treaties & More

 Passive Interest Income

 Before 2009: Fifty percent (50%) of interest income is exempt from corporate tax and the rest is taxed at ten percent (10%), thus effectively reducing the income tax to just five percent (5%), but the whole gross interest income is subject to the Special Contribution tax at the rate of ten per cent (10%) thus leading to an overall effective tax rate of 15%.

 After 2009: Passive interest is taxed at Defence tax of 30%.

 Active interest is the interest accruing from, or is closely connected with, the ordinary carrying on of any business.
 Active interest income is taxed like any other income at the flat corporate tax rate of twelve point five percent (12.5%).

 The taxation of gross amounts of royalties earned from sources within Cyprus by a company which is not a resident of Cyprus is liable to ten percent (10%) withholding tax, If such right however is granted to a Cyprus company for use outside Cyprus, then there is no withholding tax and corporate rate is applied only on the profit margin left in the Cyprus company.

 Income, generated by a Cyprus tax resident Company, arising from the letting of immovable property is taxable both under the Cyprus Income Tax (10%) and the Special Contribution Tax legislation (3%) as follows:

-The net taxable rental income (after deducting all related expenses such as wear and tear allowances, repairs, maintenance expenses etc.) arising in Cyprus is included in the taxable base of the Company and taxed at the flat Corporate Income Tax (CIT) rate of ten percent (10%).
+The net taxable rental income (after deducting all related expenses such as wear and tear allowances, repairs, maintenance expenses etc.) arising in Cyprus is included in the taxable base of the Company and taxed at the flat Corporate Income Tax (CIT) rate of twelve point five percent (12.5%).

 Special Contribution Tax